Aamberdell Australian Labradoodles

 Why we got involved in breeding

-Caught by the heartstrings by these little pups, we love them with a passion and to be the first human hands to touch, love and shape them is our idea of heaven.
-We love to see the happy faces of the new families and the appreciation for the start in life that their new pup has had fills us with pride and contentment…
+Tugged by the heartstrings of these little pups, we love them with an unwavering passion.
+To be the first human hands to touch, nurture, and shape their beginnings is truly our idea of heaven.
+Seeing the joy on the faces of their new families — and knowing how much they value the loving start their pup has had —…

 Our special touch

-Our puppies are loved from the moment they are born and this shows through in the happy, relaxed and well-adjusted pups we send off into the world.
-Our love for them is our special touch.
-You can't beat love.
+Our puppies are loved from the moment they’re born — and it shows.
+The result is happy, relaxed, and well-adjusted pups who are ready to take on the world with confidence and joy.
+Our love is our special touch.
+Because at the end of the day, you simply can’t beat love.

 Credentials